 Uncovering pathophysiological mechanisms of psychosis using the oculomotor system

 A subset of the symptoms of schizophrenia can be characterized by a failure in attributing actions to oneself, or a loss of agency (e.g. delusions that one is being controlled by aliens, attributing thoughts or subvocalizations externally).
-The aim of this project is to investigate the a potential sensorimotor mechanism thought to support a subjective sense of agency in schizophrenia patients at different illness stages and in individuals with bipolar disorder by using eye movements as a tool.
+The aim of this project is to investigate a potential sensorimotor mechanism thought to support a subjective sense of agency in schizophrenia patients at different illness stages and in individuals with bipolar disorder by using eye movements as a tool.
 Understanding the precise mechanisms, developmental profile, and diagnostic specificity of agency disturbances in schizophrenia can bring us closer to more targeted interventions and lead to more specific methods for early identification.

 Investigating short-term plasticity in schizophrenia using visual adaptation